 When selecting an educational software vendor there’s no one way to do it.
-Every organization has its own processes and preferences.
+Every organization has its own processes and preferences that go into defining and measuring academic success.
 This holds true for institutions in the Education industry.
 When selecting educational software vendors, these institutions do so knowing they have resources and structures different than most corporations.
 They also have specific needs and interests not usually found in other industries.

-Given this, we thought we’d examine some key questions and concerns that institutions should keep in mind when evaluating educational software vendors.
+Given this, we thought we’d examine some key questions and concerns that institutions should keep in mind when evaluating educational data governance for higher education.
 First, we’ll look at some general areas of focus that are relevant regardless of industry.
 Then, we’ll get into more education-specific discussion points.

 When selecting a software vendor, the vendor itself is just as important as the software they’re providing you.
 They’re the ones you’re going to have the relationship with, so you want to be comfortable with who they are and how they work with you.